 An easy Moroccan chicken tagine recipe with prunes.
-Traditionally chicken tagine recipes are made with olives and preserved lemons but this is based on a lamb tagine made instead with chicken.
+Traditionally made with olives and preserved lemons, this is based on a lamb and prune tagine made instead with chicken or oyster fowl on a budget.
+This is spicy comfort food at its best - served with semolina, toasted almonds and coriander and a real crowd pleaser.

 What is a Tagine?

-What's so special about a tagine, also known as tajine, is it's named after the dish they're traditionally cooked in.
+A tagine, or tajine, is named after the dish they're traditionally cooked in.
 On family trips to Morocco, these dishes are seen everywhere at the markets with beautifully hand-painted patterns and vibrant colours.
 Alas I need to return, as I have broken not one - but two! - beautiful tagine dishes.
 This one left for my photos is far too small but you can see how it looks.

 The dish itself is conical with a wide, round base.
 The speciality of the conical shaped lid is that it fits into the base wide-rimmed bottom dish.
 As the tagine cooks slowly inside, steam escapes out of the top conical funnel.

-The result is a slow-cooked, one-pot casserole that's lightly spiced and has a bit of the exotic around it.
+The result is a slow-cooked, one-pot casserole that's lightly spiced.
+Close your eyes, and imagine you're in Morocco.
 It's also healthy, as it doesn't contain a lot of fat.
 So, during the colder months, this is one of our best slow-cooked spicy stews.

-Although it's cooked in a traditional tagine dish, this is just as good cooked in a heavy crock pot or Dutch oven.
+Although traditionally cooked in a traditional tagine dish in Morocco, this is just as good cooked in a heavy crock pot or Dutch oven.

 A Tagine is, broadly speaking, the French's answer to the British curry.
 The French go Moroccan with spicy stews.

-When I first arrived in Paris in 1992, Indian curry houses were rare; on the other hand, Moroccan Couscous restaurants were - and still are - extremely popular.
-Tagine restaurants tend to have elaborate entrances and an ambiance as if stepping into a restaurant in Marrakesh.
+When I first arrived in Paris in 1992, Indian curry houses were rare.
+On the other hand, Moroccan Couscous restaurants were - and still are - extremely popular.
+Tagine restaurants tend to have elaborate entrances and an ambiance as if stepping into a restaurant in Marrakesh or Fez.

 Orange blossom fragrances dominate as candles are lit and it's all pretty romantic.
-Personally, I love coming to a Moroccan restaurant in Paris, as it feels like being transported to another land for the evening.
+Personally, I love Moroccan restaurants in Paris, as it feels like being transported to another land for the evening.

 Easy Chicken Tagine Recipe

 This is by far my best chicken tagine recipe.
-Luckily I now have it on the website, as my written out go-to recipe has been splashed and become rather tattered over the years.
 It started out from a magazine cut-out for lamb tagine - then each time I made it, I added notes like 'add more garlic', 'add saffron' and 'fresh coriander a must'.
-Add this and that.
-Most importantly, can I try this without the lamb?

 So, this recipe started out as a more traditional lamb tagine with prunes but gradually, as the family have been eating meat less, we wanted this made with poultry.
 We've replaced it with something a bit more 'meaty' than chicken (see below) - even although chicken is super for this recipe.

-Even our French/Spanish family members that live in Morocco approved this recipe, which is the ultimate compliment.
+Even our French/Spanish family members that live in Morocco approved this recipe - the ultimate compliment!

 So what's the special poultry meat that can fool us into thinking that it looks like lamb yet tastes slightly lighter?
 We find it at many local boucheries or at the local market: known as Sot l'y laisse or huîtres de poulet.

-Serve this Chicken Tagine with medium sized semolina (couscous), toasted flakes almonds and fresh coriander leaves.
-Fresh pomegranate seeds are also delicious and add an extra crunchy texture.
+Serve this Chicken Tagine with couscous, or medium sized semolina topped with toasted flaked almonds and fresh coriander leaves.
+Fresh pomegranate arills are also delicious and add an extra crunchy texture.
 It's also pretty as well as healthy - they look like gleaming red jewels.

 For the semolina: